hhs-2018-se-dt-s2-apip/lesmateriaal/_includes/week09/12-FileIO.md

-### 7.2 Reading a File
+### 7.2 Reading from a file
 A relevant part of programming is related to stored files, in one way or in another.
 Let's take the first steps in Java file handling.
 Java's API provides the class [File](http://docs.oracle.com/javase/8/docs/api/java/io/File.html), whose contents can be read using the already known [Scanner](http://docs.oracle.com/javase/8/docs/api/java/util/Scanner.html) class.

 If we read the desciption of the `File` [API](http://docs.oracle.com/javase/8/docs/api/java/io/File.html) we notice the `File` class has the constructor `File(String pathname)`, which *creates a new File instance by converting the given pathname string into an abstract pathname*.
 This means the `File` class constructor can be given the pathname of the file we want to open.

-*In the NetBeans programming environment, files have got their own tab called Files, which contains all our project files.
+*In the programming environment, files have got their own tab called Files, which contains all our project files.
 If we add a file to a project root -- that is to say outside all folders -- we can refer to it by writing only the its name.
-We create a file object by fiving the file pathname to it as parameter:*
+We create a file object by giving the file pathname to it as parameter:*

 ```java
 File file = new File("file-name.txt");